emmittjames/PremierLeagueWeather/README.md

 ## Cloning
 1. Clone the repository
+2. Generate an [OpenWeather API](https://openweathermap.org/api) key and an [API-Football](https://www.api-football.com) key
-2. Create a file named "config.js" in the root directory
+3. Create a file named "config.js" in the root directory
-3. Put this code into the file:
+4. Put this code into the file:
 ```
 var config = {
     footyKey : 'Your API-Football key',